Tower Subway: Construction

-Whilst many argue that the shield used was a "Barlow–Greathead" shield, William Copperthwaite says "... in 1868 [Barlow] provisionally patented a shield having near the cutting edge a transverse partition or diaphragm.
+Although the shield has been called a "Barlow–Greathead" shield, William Copperthwaite says:

+"... in 1868 [Barlow] provisionally patented a shield having near the cutting edge a transverse partition or diaphragm.
 Neither of these designs took practical form, and in 1869 Greathead in England and Beach in New York actually built and used shields having many features in common with Barlow's patents but differing from each other in details...
 Beach's shield resembled Barlow's patent of 1864, and Greathead's the provisional patent of 1868."

-Copperthwaite puts to bed all arguments over origins of tunnelling shields as being the patented but unimplemented idea of Barlow's in 1864 but the actual construction of a different patented device by Greathead was built and first used on the Tower Subway and simultaneously in New York, Beach created and made his own shield independently of Barlow's and Greathead's designs.
+Copperthwaite puts to bed all arguments that tunnelling shields originated with Barlow's patented but unimplemented idea in 1864, and instead argues that Greathead built and first used a different patented device on the Tower Subway, and simultaneously in New York.
+Beach created and made his own shield independently of Barlow's and Greathead's designs.
 Barlow lost out on credit because he never actually constructed one, only patenting the idea.
 Copperthwaite also reveals that Greathead was unaware of the 1868 provisional patent of Barlow's until 1895, a fact discussed in an 1895 Institution of Civil Engineers paper on the City and South London Railway acknowledged by Barlow.

 A tunnel 1340 ft long was dug with a diameter of 6 ft 7+3/4 in, a maximum of 66 ft below the high-water level.
 This was bored through a stable layer of the London clay that lay 22 ft below the river bed, below the soft alluvial deposits that had plagued the construction by Brunel of the earlier Thames Tunnel.
 This, combined with the simpler nature of the project – the excavation face was only one twentieth that of the Thames Tunnel – enabled faster progress.
 Screw jacks drove the shield forward at a rate of 37 ft 4 in each week.
 The under-river section was dug in fourteen weeks and the tunnel completed in December 1869.